NervanaSystems/ngraph-tf/README.md

         cd tensorflow
         git checkout v1.12.0

 Note: To get the latest version of nGraph, use the tip of `master` branch of TensorFlow.
-The exact version of `bazel` changes for a spscific version of TensorFlow.
+The exact version of `bazel` changes for a specific version of TensorFlow.
 Please consult the build instructions from TensorFlow web site for specific bazel requirements.

 4. Now run `./configure` and choose `no` for the following when prompted to build TensorFlow.